 One way to overcome the use of exotic matter, is to consider wormhole solutions supported by a massive vector fields.
+By including an extra field — specifically a vector field — it becomes possible to concentrate the necessary exotic features within a distinct part of the system.
+This approach enables the remaining matter content to behave in a conventional and physically reasonable manner.
+Structuring the model this way is theoretically attractive, as it allows for scenarios where the violation of energy conditions is confined to a sector that could plausibly originate from broader theoretical frameworks, such as beyond-standard-model physics or modifications to general relativity.
 In this context, we explore the possibility that wormholes can be supported by $n$-forms.
 In fact, forms are a common feature of string theories and naturally appear in low-energy effective actions.
 Antisymmetric gravity is one example, stemming from Einstein's attempt to unify GR and Electromagnetism resorting to an asymmetric metric.
 While this approach introduced Maxwell-like terms, it failed to accurately describe the Lorentz force.
 Nonetheless, nonsymmetric extensions of GR remain significant, particularly for their theoretical and phenomenological roles, such as in dark matter alternatives involving antisymmetric tensor fields \cite{Moffat:1994hv,Prokopec:2006kr}.
 These fields also provide a mechanism for generating propagating torsion.
 However, breaking gauge invariance in actions endowed with forms may trigger ghost or tachyon instabilities.
 Despite these challenges, nonlinear dynamics can sometimes suppress these instabilities, and stable formulations have been developed for certain cases \cite{Damour:1992bt,Clayton:1996dz}.

 The study of phenomenology of vector fields and their generalizations to forms \cite{Tasinato:2013oja}, and applications to cosmology \cite{Esposito-Farese:2009wbc,Ngampitipan:2011se,Bartolo:2012sd,Mulryne:2012ax,Koivisto:2012xm,Kumar:2014oka} and astrophysics \cite{Barros:2018lca,Barros:2020ghz,Bouhmadi-Lopez:2020wve,Barros:2021jbt,Bouhmadi-Lopez:2021zwt,Tangphati:2023uxt,Barros:2023pre} has been explored extensively in the literature.
 In particular, the cosmology of self-interacting three-forms was investigated in \cite{Koivisto:2009ew}, where it was shown that the minimally coupled canonical theory can naturally produce a diverse range of isotropic background dynamics, including scaling solutions, transient acceleration, and phantom crossing.
 Moreover, it has been shown that three-form fields can lead to viable cosmological scenarios for both inflation and dark energy, potentially yielding observable signatures that distinguish them from standard single scalar field models. \cite{Koivisto:2009fb,Germani:2009gg}.